 To get your account back to normal, you'll want to reverse the damage.
 Here's how:

-If you use a bot or another automated service, stop using them and delete them immediately.
+If you use a bot or another automated service, stop and delete it immediately.

-To make sure the accounts aren't still attached to you, go to your desktop Instagram and click "Edit Profile", and then "Authorized Applications".
-If you see any of your bot accounts in the list, click "Revoke Access" to remove them completely.
-Remember, it's better to have 100 followers who love your brand and purchase your products, than 1,000 followers who never buy from you or interact with your content.
+To make sure the accounts aren't still attached to you, go to your desktop Instagram and click "Edit Profile", and then "Apps and Websites".
+If you see any of your bot accounts in the Active tab, click "Remove" to remove them from your account completely.

-Take a look at Preview's list of banned hashtags for 2018, and make sure to remove all broken hashtags from your content.
-Moving forward, be selective and careful with the hashtags you choose, and when in doubt, take a look at the hashtag's page -- Instagram will likely post a message like, "Recent posts from #summer2018 are currently hidden … ", which will indicate to you that the hashtag is no longer in use.
+Moving forward, be selective and careful with the hashtags you choose, and when in doubt, take a look at the hashtag's page — Instagram will likely post a message like, "Recent posts from #summer2020 are currently hidden … ", which will indicate to you that the hashtag is no longer in use.

 Take a two-day break.

 People have reported a full 48-hour break from using their Instagram accounts can reset the system and get you back on track, and it's worth the temporary social media cleanse anyway, isn't it?